-Posera has been a leading provider of hospitality technology for more than 20 years.
+Posera has been a leading provider of hospitality technology for 30 years.
 Throughout that time, the Company has continuously innovated to meet the needs of a rapidly changing industry.
 With a vision to be the information technology solution for leading hospitality companies, Posera delivers mission-critical products and services to the hospitality industry for POS, kitchen management, and payments.
 These solutions enable clients to operate with greater speed, quality, and efficiency.
 Hospitality companies count on Posera's products to perform reliably and efficiently at the store level while providing real-time revenue and operations data for corporate reporting.

-As hospitality merchants face disruptive technological trends (digital and otherwise) affecting consumer behaviors and preferences, Posera remains committed to meeting the requirements of existing clients while also delivering the innovation new clients are seeking, including enhancing Posera's core POS offerings to support mobile payments, kiosks, and tablets.
-At the same time, Posera continues to seek new products, services and strategic partnerships to broaden its product suite and further deepen and strengthen client relationships.
+As hospitality merchants face disruptive technological trends (digital and otherwise) affecting consumer behaviors and preferences, Posera remains committed to meeting the requirements of existing clients while also delivering the innovation new clients are seeking.
+To that effect, Posera continues to enhance its core POS offerings to support mobile payments, kiosks, tablets, among other technologies.
+At the same time, Posera continues to seek new products, services, and strategic partnerships to broaden its product suite and further deepen and strengthen client relationships.

-The Maitre'D POS solution continues to be a stalwart in the hospitality industry, having been successfully deployed for 20 years, it performs well in any hospitality environment - wherever food and beverages are served.
-Over time, Maitre'D has achieved a significant penetration within the international restaurant management systems ("RMS") landscape, with considerable success in a range of restaurant formats, including quick service, fast casual, table service and fine dining.
+The Maitre'D POS solution continues to be a stalwart in the hospitality industry.
+Maitre'D performs well in any hospitality environment - wherever food and beverages are served.
+In the third quarter of 2019, Posera issued a new graphic user interface for the Maitre'D front and back-end system.
+With this update, Maitre'D users benefit from intuitive and visually contemporary design, while retaining functions and features on which they depend.
+Maitre'D has achieved a significant penetration within the international RMS landscape, with considerable success in a range of restaurant formats, including quick service, fast-casual, table service, and fine dining.

-The Company believes that one of the many strengths of the Maitre'D offering is its advanced suite of third-party integrations.
-These integrations cover everything from payments, labour management, gift and loyalty applications, to advanced integrations with hotel property management systems that deliver detailed food and beverage reporting to room folios.
-This strength and versatility of the Maitre'D solution has enabled Maitre'D to outperform other RMS offerings in non-traditional-restaurant hospitality sectors such as hotels, casinos, assisted care living, etc. As a result of its earlier success in these sectors, Posera has created a separate strategy focusing specifically on non-restaurant hospitality, in addition to its growth strategy for the restaurant market.
+The Company believes that one of the many strengths of the Maitre'D offering is its advanced suite of thirdparty integrations.
+These integrations include industry staples such as payments, labour management, and gift and loyalty applications.
+A differentiator of Maitre'D POS is its advanced integrations, including with hotel property management systems (PMS) that deliver detailed food and beverage reporting to room folios.

+This strength and versatility of the Maitre'D solution has enabled it to outperform other RMS offerings in non-traditional-restaurant hospitality sectors such as hotels, casinos, assisted care living, etc. As a result of its earlier success in these sectors, Posera has created a separate strategy focusing specifically on non-restaurant hospitality, in addition to its growth strategy for the restaurant market.
 Posera expects much of its future growth, particularly internationally, to come from casinos, hotels, assisted living, resorts, school cafeterias, and other similar establishments.

 Posera has demonstrated its commitment to ensuring relevant, up-to-date technology to meet its customers' needs by investing in cloud-based offerings.
-During the third quarter of 2018, the Company launched its Databoard - Advanced Reporting web application which provides real-time, critical operational information to restaurant managers, allowing them access to comprehensive current-day reporting on desktop and mobile devices or delivered directly to email.
+During the third quarter of 2018, the Company launched its DataBoard-Advanced Reporting cloud-hosted application which provides real-time, critical operational reports to restaurant managers.
+The web-reports allow stakeholders access to comprehensive current-day reporting on browsers on any device or delivered directly to email.
 In 2017, the Company capitalized on another opportunity: offering KDS as a standalone product, that is, unbundled from the Maitre'D POS.
 KDS enables paperless kitchens for improved order visibility/tracking and prioritization, superior customer service as well as cost savings through the dramatic reduction in paper.
-Throughout 2018, the viability of KDS as a standalone product has been validated by its growing installed base.